01 of 14

 Turn a Pole Into a Playground

 Poles in your basement may be structurally important, but no one likes looking at them.
 But if you're willing to get a little creative, you can actually turn them into one of your space's biggest assets.
-Just look at this incredible work posted by Pinterest user cardboard_dad, where a lowly support pole provides the whole raison d'etre for a DIY that transforms a basement into a kid-friendly forest, complete with a rope swing.
+Just look at this incredible work pinned by Molly Phillips on Pinterest, where a lowly support pole provides the whole raison d'etre for a DIY that transforms a basement into a kid-friendly forest, complete with a rope swing.
 A small project?
 No. Worth it?
 100 percent.Continue to 11 of 14 below.

 11 of 14